 For gluten-free entrées, make this hearty Gluten-Free Veggie Roast, which is made with rice and beans.
 Another option is my V-Turkey, which is my vegan, gluten-free version of turkey cutlets.
 Flavored with sage and other herbs, this will satisfy everyone, including the meat-eaters.

 Another way to serve something “meaty” but meat-free is to make veggie steaks.
 These dishes will give you that familiar chew and might even require a steak knife.
 Veggie steaks can be made with seitan like these Seitan Steaks in Beurre Blanc Sauce and “Chicken” Fried Seitan Steaks with Buffalo Vinaigrette.
 They can also be made with tofu like these Pan-Fried Tofu Steaks With Coriander Cream and Asparagus Spears.
 Of course, we can also make steaks with vegetables.
 Everyone will give thanks when these Portobello Mushroom Steaks are set down in front of them.
 For more ideas and recipes, read How to Make Veggie ‘Steaks’ That Totally Require a Steak Knife.

 3. Feed a Crowd

-There is no law that says the main entrée has to be something meat-like.
+No law says the main entrée has to be something meat-like.
 No one with any taste buds would argue about having a hearty casserole or pasta dish on the menu.
-Make room on the table for this Comforting Kale Pesto Pasta Casserole, Tempeh and Pasta Casserole or this Spicy Potato Casserole with Tofu Chorizo.
-How about this Show-Stopping Lentil and Eggplant Lasagna, No-Noodle Butternut Squash and Swiss Chard Lasagna or this 9 Vegetable Lasagna?
+Make room on the table for this Comforting Kale Pesto Pasta Casserole, Tempeh, and Pasta Casserole, or this Spicy Potato Casserole with Tofu Chorizo.
+How about this Show-Stopping Lentil and Eggplant Lasagna, No-Noodle Butternut Squash, and Swiss Chard Lasagna or this 9 Vegetable Lasagna?
 Yes, please!